 By setting appropriate cache expiration headers, you can tell the browser how long to store your images.
 This improves the user experience for returning visitors and reduces server load, which can also improve your SEO.

 Even after following all these best practices, it’s important to regularly audit your site to ensure everything is working correctly.
-Tools like Google PageSpeed Insights, GTmetrix, and Pingdom can help you identify issues related to your images, such as oversised files or slow load times.
+Tools like Google PageSpeed Insights, GTmetrix, and Pingdom can help you identify issues related to your images, such as oversized files or slow load times.

 These tools provide detailed reports on how your images affect your site’s performance and offer suggestions for improvement.
 Regular audits ensure your images remain optimised as your site grows and evolves.